A Stochastic Large-scale Machine Learning Algorithm for Distributed Features and Observations: Analysis

-\end{theorem} \begin{proof} See Appendix \hyperref[proof:thm1]{C}. \end{proof} Based on the fact that the exact form for the update step in expectation is not available in SODDA, i.e., we do not explicitly know $\E\left[\left.\omega^{t+1}-\omega^t \right|\mathcal{F}^t \right]$, any technique that relies on such an explicit formula is inappropriate.
+Based on the fact that the exact form for the update step in expectation is not available in SODDA, i.e., we do not explicitly know $\omega^{t+1}-\omega^t $ any technique that relies on such an explicit formula is inappropriate.
 This expectation is given by steps~\ref{inner_begin}-\ref{inner_end} in the algorithm.
-The main challenges are coming from evaluating each individual function gradient $\triangledown f(x_{qp}\omega_{q,\pi_q(p)})$ and grouping different sub-blocks all together.
+The main challenges are coming from evaluating individual function gradient $\triangledown f(x_{qp}\omega_{q,\pi_q(p)})$ and grouping different sub-blocks all together.
 The way we deal with it, which is borrowed from \cite{bertsekas2000gradient}, is grouping the first two partial gradients together and treating the last partial gradient $\mu_{q,\pi_q(p)}^t$ as a corrector.

 The very technical proof follows the following steps.
 In steps~\ref{for}-\ref{end}, SODDA utilizes local features from a random observation to update the corresponding subset of parameters, and involves the information from the estimated full gradient to reduce unreasonable fluctuation.
 Therefore, in association with the conditional Jensen's inequality and properties of Lipschitz continuity, the norm of the difference and the square norm of the difference of the first two terms in the bracket of the updating procedure in step~\ref{update} are able to be bounded by a function involving $\gamma_t$.
-Meanwhile, given an appropriate $\mathcal{b}^t$, the norm of the estimator of the full gradient $\mu^t$ and its square are bounded by a function containing the full gradient at $\omega^t$ and the learning rate $\gamma_t$.
 Thus, representing $\omega^{t+1}$ as a function of $\omega^t$ and applying strong convexity of $F$, coupled with all the bounds derived before, yield a supermartingale relationship for the sequence of loss function errors $F(\omega^t)-F(\omega^*)$.
 Combined with the property that $\gamma_t$ is non-summable but square summable, (\ref{eq:thm1-0}) is achieved by applying the supermartingale convergence theorem.